OfficeForProductSafetyAndStandards/beis-primary-authority-register/README.md

 ## Development environment

 Docker can be used as the local development environment.

-There is a docker-compose file in the project root which contains all the images needed to run PAR.
+There is a docker-compose file in the project root which contains all the images needed to run PAR, these are the same containers that are run in CI:
+* Web (primary container)
+* Postgres
+* Opensearch

+Just run `docker-compose up` from the project root.

+To run commands within the primary container:
 ```
-docker-compose up
 docker exec -it beis-par-web /bin/bash
+$ cd /var/www/html/web
+$ ../vendor/bin/drush cr
 ```

-#### Prerequisites
+### Prerequisites

+* [Composer] - version 2.3.5 or higher
-* [Docker]
+* [Docker] - version 20.0 or higher
-* [Docker Compose]
+* [Docker Compose] - version 2.2.2 or higher
-* A copy of the [Drupal-VM config.yml file](https://s3.eu-west-2.amazonaws.com/beis-par-artifacts/dev/config.yml) in the BEIS S3 artifacts bucket.
 * A copy of the [latest sanitised PAR database](https://s3.eu-west-2.amazonaws.com/beis-par-artifacts/backups/drush-dump-production-sanitized-latest.sql.tar.gz) from the BEIS S3 artifacts bucket.

-#### Configuration

-Before starting the Drupal-VM make sure that you have cloned a copy of the website and run all the necessary setup on this.
-You will need to configure Drupal-VM so that the `vagrant_synced_folders` for this project points to the correct `local_path` of your application.

-As part of the site setup run composer install from the project root folder.
-Ensure the vendor directory is created with all the required application components before moving on to the database section.

-#### Database
+### Database

 In order to run the site you will need to import a copy of the latest par database:
 ```